-- The maximum number of Athletes in a starting group for all FIS Para Alpine Skiing competitions is 15 athletes - In case of an equality of points in the 15th rank, the first group can be increased accordingly. - Only Athletes with 100 FIS Points or less will be drawn by random in the starting group. - If there are more than 15 athletes with less than 100 FIS Points the 15 with the lowest FIS points will be in the first starting group - The remaining athletes will start in the order of their FIS Points.
+- The maximum number of Athletes in a starting group for all FIS Para Alpine Skiing competitions is 15 athletes - For Level 0 competitions the best seven (7) competitors will be drawn between start numbers 1 7 and the remaining competitors between 8 15.
+This will take place by double draw. - In case of an equality of points in the 7th or 15th rank, the first group can be increased accordingly. - Only Athletes with 100 FIS Points or less will be drawn by random in the starting group. - If there are more than 15 athletes with less than 100 FIS Points the 15 with the lowest FIS points will be in the first starting group - The remaining athletes will start in the order of their FIS Points.
 Athletes without FIS Points will be placed by random draw.